jase-k/nlapi-guide-openapi/docs/stage.3.streaming-messages.md

 **4. Try adding a new recipe**: Use the chat to add a new recipe.
 Go to http://localhost:5573/recipes to see the new recipe.

+**3. Try adding a new recipe**: Use the chat to add a new recipe.
+Go to localhost:5573/recipes to see the new recipe.

 ## Features Added:

 - **Streaming Messages**: This allows the message reply look to like it's typing back a response in real time.